-5 Flight Administrator Requirements
+19.9.4 Flight Administrator Requirements

-(1) The Flight Administrator will act as a neutral facilitator throughout testing and is the final authority on all levels of business process qualification among trading partners, including verification that a party has successfully passed testing and is eligible to go into production.
-Failure to meet agreed-upon expectations for qualification may result in actions up to and including failure to qualify for the current flight.
+(1) The Flight Administrator shall act as a neutral facilitator throughout testing and is the final authority on all levels of business process qualification among Trading Partners, including verification that a party has successfully passed testing and is eligible to go into production.
+Failure to meet all requirements for flight testing may result in failure to qualify in the current flight.

-(2) Primary duties for the Flight Administrator will be to:
+(2) The Flight Administrator shall:

-(a) Follow escalation procedures set forth in the Texas Market Test Plan (TMTP);
+(a) Follow the escalation procedures as set forth in Section 19.9.5, Escalation Procedures;

-(b) Moderate testing and report as necessary on test status, including progress and issues, to ERCOT, the Retail Market Subcommittee (RMS), the Texas Standard Electronic Transaction (Texas SET) Working Group, other appropriate subcommittees as needed, and/or the Public Utility Commission of Texas (PUCT);
+(b) Moderate testing and prepare reports as necessary on test status;

-(c) Verify testing eligibility of Market Participants with ERCOT;
+(c) Verify with ERCOT the testing eligibility of Market Participants;

-(d) Ensure that Market Participants’ testing specifications are updated with the current testing contacts displayed on ERCOT’s Flight Testing application;
+(d) Ensure that Market Participants’ testing specifications are updated with the current testing contacts displayed on ERCOT’s flight testing application;

 (e) Ensure the testing specifications are provided by all testing Market Participants by the testing specifications deadline;

-(f) Ensure that Market Participants participating in the flight have completed all requirements necessary prior to testing, as found in Section 4.1.1, Prior to Technical Qualification Testing, of this document;
+(f) Ensure that Market Participants participating in the flight have completed all requirements set forth in Section 19.9.3.1.1, Preparation for Technical Qualification/Functional Testing;

-(g) Develop a consolidated list of Frequently Asked Questions (FAQs) and post on the ERCOT website;
+(g) Develop a consolidated list of FAQs concerning flight testing and post those FAQs on the ERCOT website;

-(h) Attend Texas SET Working Group meetings or send appropriate representation;

-(i) Review and provide input to the Texas SET Working Group agenda prior to meetings;

-(j) Assist the Texas SET Working Group in developing a standard test plan for point-to-point and end-to-end business processes;
+(h) Assist in developing a standard test plan for point-to-point and end-to-end business processes;

-(k) Assist the Texas SET Working Group in developing test scripts;
+(i) Assist in developing test scripts;

-(l) Facilitate end-to-end testing between ERCOT and Market Participants and point-to-point business processes between trading partners;
+(j) Facilitate end-to-end testing between ERCOT and Market Participants and point-to-point business processes between Trading Partners;

-(m) Facilitate flight conference calls as needed with Market Participants;
+(k) Facilitate flight conference calls as needed with Market Participants;

-(n) Act as an issue resolution agent for technical and process issues among Market Participants;
+(l) Act as an issue resolution agent for technical and process issues among Market Participants;

-(o) Confirm that Market Participants have completed ERCOT’s technical qualification testing;
+(m) Confirm that Market Participants have completed ERCOT’s technical qualification/functional testing;

-(p) Verify adherence to Texas SET standards by all Market Participants and ERCOT;
+(n) Verify adherence to TX SET standards by all Market Participants and ERCOT;

-(q) Maintain current flight testing status on ERCOT’s Flight Testing application;
+(o) Maintain current flight testing status on ERCOT’s flight testing application; and

-(r) Adhere to the RMS-approved flight tasks/timelines.
+(p) Adhere to the Retail Market Subcommittee (RMS)-approved flight tasks/timelines.

-6 Escalation Procedures
+19.9.5 Escalation Procedures

-(1) Market Participants shall attempt to work through any issues with their trading partners.
-The Flight Administrator may be contacted to assist in resolution of an issue if the Market Participants are unable to resolve on their own.
-If a resolution cannot be found, the light Administrator will determine if the Market Participants should retest in a subsequent flight.
-In the event a Market Participant is not responsive, the Flight Administrator will contact the Authorized Representative.
-If resolution is not achieved, the issue will be escalated through the appropriate Technical Advisory Committee (TAC) subcommittee.
+(1) Market Participants shall attempt to work through any issues regarding sending or receiving transactions with their Trading Partners.
+The Flight Administrator may be contacted to assist in resolution of an issue if the Market Participants are unable to resolve the issue on their own.
+In the event a Market Participant is not responsive, the Flight Administrator shall contact the Market Participant’s AR.

-(2) If ERCOT has a testing issue, the Texas Standard Electronic Transaction (Texas SET) Working Group leadership may be contacted to assist in resolution.
-Texas SET leadership may contact the Retail Market Subcommittee (RMS) leadership and ERCOT senior management if appropriate.
+(2) If an issue cannot be resolved by and among the Market Participants, their Trading Partners, and the Flight Administrator, the Flight Administrator shall determine if the Market Participants should retest in a subsequent flight, or escalate the issue through the appropriate Technical Advisory Committee (TAC) subcommittee.

-7 Texas Retail Market Testing Website
+19.9.6 Texas Retail Market Testing Website

-(1) The Flight Administrator maintain the Texas Retail Market Testing website that detail the current status of the testing process.
-The URL for this website can be found in Section 9, Appendices, Appendix A, Resources.
+(1) The Flight Administrator shall maintain the Texas Retail Market Testing webpage on the ERCOT website detailing the current status of the testing process.

-(2) This website includes:
+(2) The Texas Retail Market Testing webpage includes, but is not limited to:

-(a) Link to the Texas Market Test Plan (TMTP);
+(a) Link to the TMTP;

 (b) Test scripts;

+(c) Current Flight Master Calendar;

-(c) Link to the Approved Test Flight Schedule timelines;
+(d) Link to the Approved Test Flight Schedule timelines;

-(d) Updates on changes or special circumstances concerning retail market flight testing;
+(e) Updates on changes or special circumstances concerning retail market flight testing;